 To do this we use explicit methods aimed at minimising bias, in order to produce more reliable findings that can be used to inform decision making.
 At present the following Cochrane systematic reviews are being undertaken within Evidence Based Child Health:

-- Long-acting inhaled bronchodilators for cystic fibrosis
+- Inhaled corticosteroids for cystic fibrosis

 - Therapies for preventing recurrence of Pseudomonas aeruginosa in people with cystic fibrosis